One Pan Caprese Pesto Chicken Orzo

 You will also find detailed step-by-step instructions in the recipe card at the bottom of this post.

-Remove the dish from the oven, stir the pasta gently with a fork, and sprinkle shredded cheese over the top.
+- Step 4: Remove from the oven, stir gently with a fork, and sprinkle shredded cheese over the top.
 Bake for another 5 minutes, until the cheese has melted, the sauce is bubbling, and the chicken has cooked through.
 Top with fresh basil.

 What is the best way to store leftovers?